zane-ops/zane-ops/healthcheck-strategy.md

   ?redirect_to=<uri>
 - modify the `/api/login` to take into account the search param and redirect accordingly
 - add lock on monitor, to skip a monitor if it hasn't run yet
+- Remove all deployments url configs when archiving a service
+- Pass user context in monitor task

 ### Other important things (in another PR)